AndreasJilvero/BenchmarkingEpiserverCarts/README.md

 1. Create an empty cart and persist it
 2. Add a line item with a meta field to that cart and persist it
 3. Validate the cart and apply campaigns and persist it
-4. Apply payment and process it and persist the cart
+4. Apply payment, process it and persist the cart
 5. Persist the cart as a purchase order

 I find it difficult to benchmark only one of these operations at a time, therefore when I execute a step, I also execute the steps prior to that step - i.e. in order to benchmark step 3, I also run step 1 and 2 before.